 - 1. Preheat the oven to 375°F (190°C).

-- 2. In a large, heavy-bottomed skillet or Dutch oven, heat the olive oil over high heat until hot but not quite smoking.
-Season the short ribs with salt and pepper and cook them in the skillet, being careful not to crowd the skillet, until they’re deep brown on all sides, about 15 minutes total.
+- 2. In a large, heavy-bottomed skillet or Dutch oven over medium-high heat, warm the olive oil until hot but not smoking.
+Season the short ribs with salt and pepper and add them to the skillet, being careful not to crowd them.
+Cook until they’re deep brown on all sides, about 15 minutes total.

 - Make the orzo